 About the event

-From March 13 to 15, Irina Viner Palace will host international fencing competitions Moscow Sabre 2026 in memory of two-time Olympic champion Mikhail Burtsev, organized by Moscow City Department of Sports together with Russian Fencing Federation.
+From March 13 to 15, Irina Viner Palace hosted the 49th International fencing competition Moscow Sabre in memory of two-time Olympic champion Mikhail Burtsev, organized by Moscow City Department of sport together with Russian Fencing Federation.

 Event program